This article lists the best basketball documentaries that are worth watching in 2021.

 Where many basketball stories are only about the sport, Dreams manages to go above and beyond by touching a range of relevant subjects.
 Not only does it bring you into the characters, it also covers important topics like race, class, and education.

-If you’re curious about the movie or want to learn about other amazing documentaries, check out the following list.
+If you’re curious about the documentary or want to learn about other amazing one, check out the following list.

 Top Basketball Documentaries: Our Picks